Juncker launches post-Brexit EU reform proposals

 "We have to find better ways to deal with the varying levels of ambition among member states so that Europe does a better at meeting the expectations of all European citizens," they said.

-Calling the EU their "best trump card for the future", the ministers spoke of an ambitious EU defence cooperation.
-That has been hindered by British scepticism and they are keen to pursue it after Brexit, especially since Trump has voiced reservations about continued U.S. support for Europe's defence through NATO.
+Calling the EU their "best trump card for the future", the ministers spoke of an ambitious EU defense cooperation.
+That has been hindered by British scepticism and they are keen to pursue it after Brexit, especially since Trump has voiced reservations about continued U.S. support for Europe's defense through NATO.

 Asked about Juncker's reform proposals, UK Prime Minister Theresa May's spokesman told reporters: "We have been very clear that we want the EU to be a success, for the 27 states to continue to thrive together.
 That is not only in their interests but it is in our interests as well."